LiuzLab/SPA-STOCSY/README.md

 [Low-dimension SPA-STOCSY tutorial](https://liuzlab.github.io/SPA-STOCSY/tutorial/spa_stocsy_tutorial_lowd.html)

 - For low-resolution NMR spectra, we provide the high-dimension SPA-STOCSY tutorial.
+For each metabolite cluster within SPA, all the local maximums are used as input for the STOCSY step, thus each cluster is represented by a list of peaks for correlation calculation, instead of only the average value.

 [High-dimension SPA-STOCSY tutorial](https://liuzlab.github.io/SPA-STOCSY/tutorial/spa_stocsy_tutorial_highd.html)